Lumaeris/vedaos/README.md

 ## What does it have?

 - Starting from `quay.io/fedora/fedora-bootc` instead of [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue), that way we don't get any unwanted changes/packages from Silverblue.
-- Same "bateries" you would expect from any [Universal Blue base image](https://github.com/ublue-os/main).
+- Same "batteries" you would expect from any [Universal Blue base image](https://github.com/ublue-os/main).
 - Necessary packages for [GNOME](https://gnome.org).
 Took an inspiration from [Bluefin LTS](https://github.com/ublue-os/bluefin-lts).
 - [Some extensions](#extensions) for GNOME!
 - Applied [MoreWaita](https://github.com/somepaulo/MoreWaita) and [adw-gtk3](https://github.com/lassekongo83/adw-gtk3) by default.